Transparently Multicultural

 After he took off his shoes in the vestibule, she reassured him that it was OK to pray for as long as he wanted before dinner.
 He could lay his Karbala prayer mat (which he brought with him everywhere) over the British India rug in their living room, beneath the portrait of Louis XIV and General de Gaulle.

-He should talk to her parents informally, using their first names, just to be friendly.
-Yet he should defer to her father and ignore the existence of her mother, just to be respectful.
+She told him that he should feel free to her parents informally, using their first names and tu, just to be friendly.
+He should also defer to her father and ignore the existence of her mother, just to be respectful.

 She encouraged him to talk to her father after dinner about Rumi and Hafiz, and about the way Al-Ghazali saved the Muslim world from the cold rationality of Eurocentric philosophy.
 She told him that her father valued debate, and that he would welcome Ahmed’s frank evaluation of French terrorism in Africa.